arc-eng/cli/prompts/README.md

 This will autonomously generate the documentation for the codebase based on the defined subtasks in the prompt template:
 - `-f` specifies the prompt template file
 - `-o` specifies the output file where the generated documentation will be saved
-- `--direct` tells PR Pilot to render the template directly as output (instead of using it as a prompt)
+- `--direct` tells Arcane Engine to render the template directly as output (instead of using it as a prompt)

 ## Select values from a list with `select`